Physics SKE Course

 What is the summer school?

-- a compulsory, two-week intensive summer school with face-to-face subject knowledge training
+- A compulsory, two-week intensive summer school with face-to-face subject knowledge training

-- daily sessions between 9am and 5pm
+- Daily sessions between 9am and 5pm

-- all fees will be arranged and paid on your behalf
+- All fees will be arranged and paid on your behalf

 What is the aim of the course?

-- The course is funded by NCTL.
+- The course is funded by the Department for Education (DfE).